Matt Gonzalez, 1999. Photograph by Elizabeth Ross.

 The Bay View Newspaper was the only print publication that endorsed Gonzalez in the general election.

-Other candidates who had built entire campaigns running against Newsom fell back into line and endorsed Newsom once they were not in the run-off including Angela Alioto and Susan Leal.
+Other candidates, such as Alioto and Leal, who had built entire campaigns running against Newsom and the establishment fell back into line and endorsed Newsom once they were not in the run-off.
 It appeared unlikely that Gonzalez could win the contest.

 Notably, actor Danny Glover, labor activist Dolores Huerta, and musician Jonathan Richman were among Gonzalez’s biggest supporters.
 The San Francisco Bay Guardian which had endorsed Alioto in the general election now put it’s full strength behind Gonzalez.